zucchinidev/fs-go/README.md

 # fs-go
-Repository to practice file system operations with GoLang and to be confident with streams
+Repository to practice file system operations with GoLang and be confident with streams